Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 We’ve adjusted programming to free up Healthcare professionals so they can service those in need.

-We’ve rescheduled several upcoming events – scroll down for updates.
+We’ve reformatted upcoming events to a virtual format—scroll down for updates.

 We’ve contacted members to find out what they’re doing to mitigate the impact of Coronavirus on their business and updated the online business directory with new and revised services.
 Want to update your profile?
 Let us know if you have implemented changes to serve customers that we can help promote.